-- The front courtesy overhead console and door courtesy lights do not turn on if the dimmer control is in the "Dome ON" position (extreme top position). - The Illuminated Entry system will not operate if the dimmer control is in the "Dome defeat" position (extreme bottom position).
+- The front courtesy overhead console and door courtesy lights will remain on if the dimmer control is in the "Dome ON" position (extreme top position). - The Illuminated Entry system will not operate if the dimmer control is in the "Dome defeat" position (extreme bottom position).